Why It’s Normal to Feel Existential Dread (And How to Overcome It)

 Dr. Cynthia Shaw, a Licensed Clinical Psychologist and owner of Authentically Living Psychological Services, says existential dread is “a confrontation with one’s existence and the many limitations that encompass our humanness.”

 She describes the four recognized limitations: mortality and our physical limitations, isolation, freedom versus responsibility, and the idea of meaning.
-These four big ideas are common in the human experience.
+These four big ideas are common threads of the human experience.

 Dana M. Manzo, a licensed psychotherapist and Dean of Campus Wellness and Student Development at Beacon College, stresses that it happens to everyone.